73cirdan/MMM-bustimes/README.md

 *Note:* After releasing MMM-bustimes, there were some forks made and updated with new options and some bugfixes.
 These were merged into MMM-bustimes in june 2022.
 The module now is named `MMM-bustimes` to reflect MM naming convention and uses `axios` in stead of the deprecated `request` module.

+# Update

-To update, `git pull` and `npm install`
+`git pull` and `npm install`

-Be sure to change the name in config.js into `MMM-bustimes` !!
+Be sure to change the module name in config.js into `MMM-bustimes` !!
+And check the names of the config options, because some of them have changed due to consistency.

 # Using the module